artemnutbov/my_data_stuctures/README.md

 *  `my_deque`: Implemented using a 2D pointer array to fixed-size buckets.
 Achieves O(1) time complexity for `push_front`, `pop_front`, `push_back` and  `pop_back`.
   Overloaded `operator[]` calculates the bucket and offset in O(1) time. `base_iterator` uses a template parameter(`<bool IsConst>`)  for  `std::conditional_t` to generate  `iterator` and `const_iterator` types without duplicating code.
 Making `my_deque` fully compatible with `<algorithm>`.
 Also, done Rule of Five.
+*  `StackAllocator`: A stateful, custom allocator designed to manage a pre-allocated memory buffer.
+It is fully compliant with std::allocator_traits.
+To ensure proper memory alignment, it uses std::align and stores metadata byte (the shift offset) right before the memory address.
+Note that due to its LIFO structure, deallocations work correctly only if ordered in the exact reverse of their original allocation.

 > "What I cannot create, I do not understand."